-Tax accountants know the ins-and-outs of business taxes.
-And while there’s no guarantee that a tax accountant won’t make a mistake on your taxes, the chances of an error slipping through the cracks (and making its way to the IRS) is far less likely when you hire a professional.
+Tax accountants know the ins and outs of business taxes.
+And while there’s no guarantee that a tax accountant won’t make a mistake on your taxes, the chances of an error slipping through the cracks (and making its way to the IRS) are far less likely when you hire a professional.

 Clearly, there are plenty of reasons to hire an accountant to do your taxes.
 But how, exactly, do you do that?

 The Key Traits You Should Look for in a Good Tax Accountant

 Before you hire a professional to do your business taxes, it’s important to know what the ideal professional actually looks like.

 There are a few key traits you should look for in a good accountant, including that they: